micshar92/micshar92.github.io/README.md

 This SOP was originally a Google Doc, but the warnings, table, and other bits I felt worked better in XML.
 Reuse seems easier to fulfill cGMP requirements and reduce confusion caused by different wording across documents.

-(That said, after days of research, I've found no way to insert anything beyond a title on the title page. cGMP requires "date modified," "date approved," and author name.
-I couldn't aesthetically insert these on the second page either, or anywhere.
-But...
-Adobe Acrobat makes it super easy to insert after I publish to PDF from oXygen XML.)
+That said, after weeks of learning DITA, it didn't work well for this application.
+DITA didn't allow me to put "last modified," "approved on," and "effective on" dates on the title page.
+Or **anything** but the title on the title page.
+Best I could do was several footnootes on the second page, which was unprofessional and poor quality per cGMP regulations.

+After several days of extreme frustration and an existential crisis, I decided it would be better to add this to the PDF post-output using Adobe Acrobat.

+And I hear that many companies don't use DITA because it's hard to find or train experts in it, plus it's expensive and time-consuming to set up.

+DITA XML < Madcap Flare < Google Docs or Microsoft Word < Markdown